-We've plunged into the massive Verdansk map along with those millions, practising and squadding up to figure out some useful strategies and tips that you can take into your own sessions.
+We've dropped more times than we can count into the zone, practising and squadding up to figure out some useful strategies and tips that you can take into your own sessions.
 Say it quietly, we're even winning a few games.
 So, here are our top tips to becoming a better COD Warzone player.

-1. Pop and cut your chute to drop more quickly
+2. Pop and cut your chute to drop more quickly

 3. Don't hoard your cash